leeadh/braintree_example/README.md

 # Braintree Hosted Fields Python demo using Flask

-This is a reall basic example of the Braintree Hosted Fields using Flask to make a Credit Card or PayPal payment.
+This is a  basic example of the Braintree Hosted Fields using Flask to make a Credit Card or PayPal payment.
+This is combined with UI dropdown of the braintree javascript + docker

 ## Technology